david672orford/zmorpher/Jurta/README.txt

 == Documentation ==

-The documentation of the file formats is very hard to read because it is arranged in tables without visible borders.
+The documentation of the file formats on Jurta is very hard to read because it is arranged in tables without visible borders.
 Thus, the entries tend to run together.
 The reader must parse the text in order to separate them.
 Therefor I have downloaded the page, extracted that part, and added table cell borders.
 The result is in: